 Cover with plastic and leave to rise while the turtles are rising.

-When turtles are done rising, pre-heat oven to 350 degrees F.
+When turtles are done rising, preheat oven to 350 degrees F (180 degrees C).

 Stir the dutch crunch topping until smooth and then coat the top of each turtle body with the dutch crunch topping, spreading it evenly with a spoon until all of the topping is used up.

-Sprinkle the dutch crunch coating with sugar and then bake the rolls for 20 minutes.
+Sprinkle the dutch crunch coating with Granulated Sugar (to taste) and then bake the rolls for 20 minutes.

 Remove from oven and place turtles on a rack to cool for about 10-15 minutes